About Us

 Harassment

-If you’d like to find out more about how you can get involved and support It Does Matter, get in touch below, or visit our Get Involved Pages.
+If you’d like to find out more about how you can get involved and support It Does Matter, get in touch below, or Get Involved.

 You can learn more about Libby's story on the Home Page, alternatively you can find out more about the SKY documentary series Libby, Are You Home Yet? here.